nlang/node-grecaptcha-verify/README.md

 # ReCAPTCHA verifier for nodeJS

 Implementation of Google reCAPTCHA verify for nodeJS, written in TypeScript.
 No dependencies.
 This lib targets reCAPTCHA v3.
-Not tested, but should also work with v2 as the verify call is basically the same.

 ## Installation